-The evaluation of rule 79A of the Road Rules, which requires drivers to (among other things) slow to 40km/h when driving past or overtaking a slow-moving emergency vehicle, commenced in November 2020.
+The final results of the evaluation of rule 79A of the Road Rules, which requires drivers to (among other things) slow to 40km/h when driving past or overtaking a slow-moving emergency vehicle, were presented to RSAC at its second meeting of 2021.
+The Department of State Growth will now refine the details of a proposed approach to amend rule 79A, for RSAC's endorsement at its third meeting of 2021.